 Whether you choose to spend your time relaxing on a beach, being in the surf or climbing from one rock pool to the next, I think it's safe to say that we all just love spending time enjoying the Cornish coastline!
 For those that wouldn't mind exploring it a little bit more, I thought that I'd share some of the best coastal walks that you're sure to enjoy a lot!

-Here's a list of our top five favourite coastal walks to do in Cornwall!
+Here's a list of our top five favourite coastal walks in Cornwall!

 Porthcothan to Treyarnon, to Constantine